 This is my favorite fajita marinade recipe for steak, shrimp or chicken fajitas, so easy to make and huge on flavor, with olive oil, lime juice and lots of wonderful seasonings.
 Let's make fajitas!

-Fajita Marinade Recipe for Steak, Chicken, Shrimp, and More
+Fajita Marinade Recipe for Steak, Chicken, and Shrimp

 How much do you enjoy fajitas?
 We love fajitas here in the Chili Pepper Madness household.
-It doesn't matter what kind of fajitas - chicken, shrimp, beef fajitas - we love them all.
+It doesn't matter what kind of fajitas - chicken, shrimp, steak fajitas - we love them all.

-There is nothing like the sound and smell of fajita meat sizzling in hot cast iron skillets on the stovetop, waiting to be served.
-Time to fire up y your grill pan, my friends.
+There is nothing like the sound and smell of fajitas sizzling in a hot cast iron skillet on the stovetop, waiting to be served.
+Time to fire up your grill pan, my friends.

 There are a few different ways to make fajitas, whether you're using a flavorful fajita seasoning blend or using a beer braise, but one of my very favorite ways to make fajitas is with a good homemade Fajita Marinade.